Samk13/local-rag/README.md

 # Local RAG

-The Local RAG is a tool that allow you to run LLMS locally using Ollama with a simple command.
+Local RAG (retrieval-augmented generation) is a tool that allow you to chat with your repo in a local environment. you can add your github repo and then chat with it.

 ## Installation